CVCalendar/CVCalendar/README.md

 <h4>Basic setup.</h4>

-First, you have to add CVCalendar project into your own project.
+First, you have to add <b>CVCalendar</b> folder into your own project.
 (TODO: CocoaPods installation)

 Now you're about to add 2 UIViews to your Storyboard as it shown in the picture below.
 ![alt tag](https://raw.githubusercontent.com/Mozharovsky/CVCalendar/master/Screenshots/Pic2.png)